“We need to decarbonise. Now is the time to make a real difference.”

 Director Kelly Harrison is a dynamic leader in the industry’s move to sustainable construction and a member of the Whitby Wood management team.
 She is excels in the design of timber and hybrid structures, refurbishment and retro-fitting, adaptations, extensions and basements, and working in heritage contexts.

-Kelly’s ability to develop strong team and client relationships underpins her 15 years’ experience in successfully developing detailed design for projects in the residential, commercial, education and cultural sectors — from large-scale housing projects and industrial building conversions, to special structures such as staircases.
-Before joining Whitby Wood in 2020, she expanded her timber design capabilities partly through taking a lead role in project-led timber research, following through with in-house knowledge sharing.
+Kelly’s skills in fostering strong team and client relationships underpin her 15 years’ experience in successfully developing detailed design for projects in the residential, commercial, education and cultural sectors — from large-scale housing projects and industrial building conversions to special structures such as staircases and private residences.
+Before joining Whitby Wood in 2020, she expanded her timber design capabilities by taking a key role in project-led timber research, following through with in-house knowledge sharing.

-Notable recent projects in London include the expansion of the Old Gramophone Works in Kensal Rise, transformed from a three-storey factory to a six-storey commercial building using a glulam/CLT frame.
-Other projects include a steel/CLT hybrid scheme with Foster and Partners in Bayswater, a new chemistry building at Charterhouse School, new-build and refurbishment works at Thames Wharf with Rogers Stirk Harbour and Partners, 10-storey atrium glulam/CLT infills at East India Dock, a CLT roof extension in Lower James Street, and StairStalk at Hide restaurant on Piccadilly.
+London projects include the expansion of the Old Gramophone Works in Kensal Rise, transformed from a three-storey factory to a six-storey commercial building using a glulam/CLT frame; Grade II listed building work in Bedford Street involving the commercial refurbishment/vertical extension of 1950s building, with Buckley Grey Yeoman Architects; 10-storey atrium glulam/CLT infills at East India Dock, and StairStalk at Hide restaurant on Piccadilly.

 TEL +44 (0)20 7442 2216